Instructor: Tim Chumley

 Exams

-There will be a midterm and a final.
-The date for the mid-term is subject to change slightly.
+There will be three exams.
+The dates for the exams are subject to change slightly.

 Course plan

-Our plan is to cover parts of the textbook chapters 1 – 4.
-If there’s time, we’ll talk about parts of chapter 5 and 6 too.
 Below is a rough outline of what is to be covered week by week through the semester.
 Please check back regularly for precise details on what is covered, as well as postings of class materials like lecture notes.
+A note about files: LaTeX and LyX source code is available for nearly all typeset documents.
+Simply change the file extension from .pdf

 Monday